AbdullahAlotaibics/ModelWatch/README.md

    - Select up to four accessible models
    - Choose which attributes to compare
    - Review shared model properties side by side
+5. Flagged models are sent to the admin Issues page for follow-up.

 ### Example test flow

-1. Sign in as `admin@modelwatch.com`.
+1. sign in as `owner@modelwatch.com`.
-2. Add a user in the Users page, then move to Categories and create a new category.
-3. Open Issues and resolve one of the listed reports.
+2. Create a new model, then open and edit it.
+3. Use Compare to compare multiple owned models.
-4. Log out and sign in as `owner@modelwatch.com`.
+4. Log out and Sign in as `analyst@modelwatch.com`.
-5. Search for a model, filter by visibility, and open the Compare page.
+5. Open a model from the browse page.
+6. Add an analytical note to a model in the Analytical Notes tab.
+7. Flag the model using the Flag button.
+8. Export the model summary.
-6. Log out and sign in as `analyst@modelwatch.com`.
+9. Log out and sign in as `admin@modelwatch.com`.
-7. Filter the model browser by category and then compare two accessible models.
+10. Open Issues and confirm the flagged model appeared in the issue list.
+11. Update the issue status or resolve it.

 ## Project Structure